semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ### `disconnect-after-idle-timeout`

 By default, an agent does not disconnect after a given period of idleness.
 If you want an agent to disconnect after a set period of idleness, set `disconnect-after-idle-timeout` to the desired amount of time (in seconds).

+### `upload-job-logs`

+By default, the logs for a job are not uploaded as a [job artifact](https://docs.semaphoreci.com/essentials/artifacts/#job-artifacts) after a job finishes.
+However, you can change that behavior.
+This parameter accepts three values:

+- **never**: the default one, job logs will never be uploaded as a job artifact.
+- **when-trimmed**: job logs will only be uploaded as a job artifact if the logs were trimmed for being above the current [limit of 16MB](https://docs.semaphoreci.com/reference/quotas-and-limits/#job-log-size-limit).
+- **always**: job logs will always be uploaded as a job artifact.

+The agent will use the [artifact CLI](https://docs.semaphoreci.com/reference/artifact-cli-reference/) to upload the logs to Semaphore.
+If the artifact CLI is not available in the host where the agent is running, nothing will be uploaded.

 ### `pre-job-hook-path`